Autobiographical Notes and CV

 I grew up in a small, rural village near the coast of East Anglia, in the UK.
 I spent most of my childhood outdoors, under big skies, adjacent to wind-raked coastal marshlands and beaches pounded by the chill North Sea.

-...is one of the last of the wild places of England, a low, far-reaching expanse of grass and reeds and half-submerged meadowlands ending in the great saltings and mud flats and tidal pools near the restless sea.
+This is a famous description of the area where I grew up.
+The Great Marsh 'is one of the last of the wild places of England, a low, far-reaching expanse of grass and reeds and half-submerged meadowlands ending in the great saltings and mud flats and tidal pools near the restless sea.
 Tidal creeks and estuaries and the crooked, meandering arms of many little rivers whose mouths lap at the edge of the ocean cut through the sodden land that seems to rise and fall and breath with the recurrence of the daily tides.
-It is desolate, utterly lonely, and made lonelier by the calls of the wildfowl that make their homes in the marshlands and saltings - the wildgeese and the gulls...
+It is desolate, utterly lonely, and made lonelier by the calls of the wildfowl that make their homes in the marshlands and saltings - the wildgeese and the gulls.' (from 'The Snow Goose' by Paul Gallico)

 The wild, beautiful coasts of Victoria and Tasmania, the wide open country and forests around Haddon, and our own bush-block now replace those environments in my life, and are an endless artistic resource and fascination.
 I have lived amongst diverse landscapes, yet there are also continuities and connections, and these are intriguing and inspiring.
 There were woodlands around where I lived as a child.
 There is bush around our home here in Victoria.
 All these forested places are full of birdlife, dappled light, carpets of leaves, and all are restorative to those who walk through them, though they have a different beauty and character.
 Such wooded places, globally, are essential to the health of our world.

-The cliffs and marshes of East Anglia are now replaced for me by inland, atmospheric wetlands, and the dramatic vistas of the Great Ocean Road and Shipwreck Coast.
-Learning to understand these environments, with their distinctive visual qualities and unique vegetation is an ongoing challenge and delight.
-I am drawn to watery environments, and I love the company of trees.
-Experiencing difference makes you look more closely, and see more clearly.
+Learning to understand these natural environments, with their distinctive visual qualities and unique vegetation is an ongoing challenge and delight.
+I am drawn to watery places, and I love the company of trees.
+Experiencing difference makes you look more closely, and perhaps see more clearly.
 Nothing is merely familiar, or taken for granted, and every landscape is an amazement.